greatislander/c2lc-project-website/src/activities/lego-sequencing.md

 ## Skill Development

+* Directions
 * Sequencing

 ## Level Up!

-* Give learners a few plain Lego blocks and encourage them to draw an action or add a sticker on the block and add them to their sequence.
+Give learners a few plain Lego blocks and encourage them to draw an action or add a sticker on the block and add them to their sequence.
 Adding actions, such as jump, dance, spin, say hooray, etc. will prompt their creativity and lead to exploring different combinations of actions in a sequence